 Arctic (2018)

-Learn from my mistake and don’t watch the trailer for this movie.
-It gives away too much, including the few surprising parts.
-I’m not too fond of that.
+Learn from my mistake, and don’t watch the trailer for this movie.
+It gives away too much.
 The poster and the Rotten Tomatoes score were enough.
 Rule number one for me is to be convinced without the trailer.
-If the poster, word of mouth, RT score, critics’ reviews aren’t enough, I’ll start with the extended movie trailer.
-When I’m convinced I will see the movie or not see the movie based on the trailer, I stop the trailer.
-Instead, I watched the entire trailer for Arctic, and my movie experience suffered some as a result.
+If the poster, word of mouth, RT score, and critics’ reviews aren’t enough, I’ll start with the extended movie trailer.
+When I’m convinced I will see or not see the movie based on the trailer, I stop the trailer.
+Instead, I watched the entire trailer for Arctic, and my movie experience suffered some.
 But, withstanding that, my movie was, for the most part, enjoyable.
-At 98 minutes, it was a perfect length…in fact, it could have been 10 minutes shorter, and that would have been perfectly acceptable as well.
-What will turn most people away from this film is that there is virtually no speaking.
+What might turn most people off from this film is that there is virtually no speaking.
 There might be a total of 100 words spoken.
 It’s like the middle of Cast Away without Tom Hanks talking to his volleyball.
-In fact, Arctic makes Cast Away look like the Mickey Mouse Club, and I LOVE Cast Away.
-I believe I cried when Wilson floated away in the ocean.
+Arctic makes Cast Awayy look like the Mickey Mouse Club, and I love Cast Away.
+I teared up when Wilson floated away in the ocean.

-However, that would be a pretty boring movie to watch him fish, use a transmitter to try to radio for help, and move stones around each day.
+However, that would be a pretty dull movie to watch him fish, use a transmitter to try to radio for help and move stones around each day.
 Early enough in the film, a helicopter does spot him and tries to make a daring rescue.
 Unfortunately, it gets caught up in the wind.
-It hits the earth hard, killing its pilot in the process and leaving the only other character in the film (Maria Thelma Smáradôttir) injured and in need of desperate help to survive.
-Her abdomen has been severed badly.
+It hits the earth hard, killing its pilot and leaving the only other character in the film (Maria Thelma Smáradôttir) injured and needing desperate help to survive.
+She has a severed abdomen.
 Overgård is able to bandage it with the chopper’s first aid kit, and he’ll be able to care for her after he sleds her back to his plane.
-He’s even excited about the supplies that he’s found on the helicopter after the crash.
+He’s even excited about the supplies he found on the helicopter after the crash.
 However, her wound becomes infected, and she begins developing a terrible fever.
-While he knows he could sit and wait for rescue, the woman (who speaks, I think one word in the movie) cannot.
+While he knows he can sit and wait for rescue, the woman (who speaks, I think, one word in the movie) cannot.
 She needs immediate medical care.
-And to do so, Overgård has to get the two over the treacherous mountain terrain to reach a strip that has much more known traffic.
+To do so, Overgård has to get the two over the treacherous mountain terrain to reach a strip with much more known traffic.
 And this is where we have our movie.

-It goes without saying that things don’t go as plan as they trek out for their multiple-day journey.
-There will be obstacles of all kinds along the way, including the mountains, the snowy surface, the wild, sinkholes, the cold, and the pure exhaustion of not having to just carry your own supplies for staying alive but also having to trudge a full-grown woman in a sled.
+Things don’t go as planned as they trek out for their multiple-day journey.
+There will be obstacles of all kinds along the way, including the mountains, the snowy surface, the wild, sinkholes, the cold, and the pure exhaustion of not having to carry your supplies to stay alive but also having to trudge a full-grown woman in a sled.
 The pushing, pulling, grunting, slipping, falling, etc., by Overgård is enough for us never to want to travel anywhere alone in our lives ever again.

-It is a pleasurable watch that is one that also makes us squirm in our seats at the same time.
-The runtime of 98 minutes is fine, all things considered.
-With the early repetition and little action until beyond the halfway mark, you would think that it would make for a dull watch.
+It is both a pleasurable watch.
+The runtime is 98 minutes, which feels right.
+With the early repetition and little action until beyond the halfway mark, you would think it would make for a dull watch.
 It’s not.
-It’s a movie that when you leave it, you won’t really know if you like it or not, but one that you will stick with you for much longer than you think.
-I attribute most of that to the veteran Mikkelsen, who is great in everything he does (seriously, see The Hunt) more than I do for first-time director Penna.
-Though for a debut effort, he could have done much, much worse.
+It’s a movie that, when you leave it, you won’t know if you like it or not, but one that will stick with you for much longer than you think.
+I attribute most of that to the veteran Mikkelsen, who is excellent in everything he does (seriously, see both The Promised Land and The Hunt) more than I do for first-time director Penna.
+However, he could have done much worse for a debut effort.

-If you like survival films, there isn’t much of a reason why you wouldn’t like this one.
-But, if survival movies aren’t your thing, Arctic definitely isn’t the movie for you.
-But, if it comes across on cable late at night and you are willing to give it full attention, you could be pleasantly surprised.
+If you like survival films, there is little reason why you wouldn’t like this one.
+But if survival films aren’t your thing, Arctic definitely isn’t the movie for you.
+But if it comes across on cable late at night and you are willing to give it full attention, you could be pleasantly surprised.

 Plot 8/10